jay-esh/haskell-course-notes/notes/moreOnFunctions/moreOnFunctions.md

 > 1 `max'` 2
 2
 ```
-Notice the difference between the 2.
+Notice the difference between the two.
 These are useful for functions that take only 2 arguments.

 ## Where and Let Statements

-Where and let statements are used to reduce the repeated use of a line of code in haskell.
-I view it as variables in haskell.
+"Where" and "let" statements are used to reduce the repeated use of a line of code in haskell.
+I view it as a way of defining variables in haskell.

-The only difference between "where" and "let" statements it that the where statements come at the end of the function while let statements come at the beginning of the function.
+The only difference between "where" and "let" statements is that the "where" statements come at the end of the function while "let" statements come at the beginning of the function.

-Refer to the code (hs file) for examples
+Refer to the code (hs file) for examples.

 ## Case Expressions

-These are used to execute different blocks of code for different values of the variable.
+These are used to execute different blocks of code for different values of the variable/argument.

-Again refer to the code (hs file) for examples
+Again refer to the code (hs file) for examples.